ZeroBetaTR/mt5-zulu-integration/README.md

 At the top of your EA, include:

 ```
-#include <ZuluTradeAPI.mqh>
+#include <CZuluTradeAPI.mqh>
 ```

-Then initialize the `ZuluTradeAPI` instance with your ZuluTrade account and password:
+Then initialize the `CZuluTradeAPI` instance with your ZuluTrade account and password:

 ```
-ZuluTradeAPI ztapi( zulutrade_account , zulutrade_password );
+CZuluTradeAPI ztapi( zulutrade_account , zulutrade_password );
 ```
 This is necessary to generate the `Authorization` header in every request made to ZuluTrade.
-All requests are instances of `ZuluTradeAPIRequest` and its attributes are set by versions of `ZuluTradeAPIRequest::SetAttribute`.
+All requests are instances of `CZuluTradeAPIRequest` and its attributes are set by versions of `CZuluTradeAPIRequest::SetAttribute`.

-Requests are sent using `ZuluTradeAPI::SendRequest`, which wraps the request data with user info.
-It also needs a `ZuluTradeAPIResponse` so it can return the response properly.
+Requests are sent using `CZuluTradeAPI::SendRequest`, which wraps the request data with user info.
+It also needs a `CZuluTradeAPIResponse` so it can return the response properly.

 ### Open Market

 Opens a market trade:

 ```
-ZuluTradeAPIResponse response;
+CZuluTradeAPIResponse response;
-ZuluTradeAPIRequest req_open_market(ZT_OPEN_MARKET);
+CZuluTradeAPIRequest req_open_market(ZT_OPEN_MARKET);
 req_open_market.SetAttribute(ZT_CURRENCY_NAME,"EURUSD");
 req_open_market.SetAttribute(ZT_BUY,true);
 req_open_market.SetAttribute(ZT_LOTS,0.1);